inekeberlyn.com

 The bright ‘Here Comes the Sun’ won first prize in 2006 and in 2007 the ‘Bluebells’ again in organzas won best of Show at ‘Quilts in the Garden’ at Trentham Gardens near Stoke on Trent.
 In the summer of 2008 her ‘Mother of the Bride’ dress won prizes in the contemporary small section at the Festival of Quilts and at Trentham.

-Her quilts have travelled to Europe, Japan and Canada with exhibitions like European Art Quilt etc.
+Her quilts have travelled to Europe, New Zealand, South Africa, USA and Canada with exhibitions like European Art Quilt etc.

 Whilst Regional Co-ordinator – from 2001 till 2004, for the Quilters Guild in the British Isles she started doing talks and developed several landscape inspired workshops which are taught very successfully throughout the UK and Europe.
-Much of her work is inspired by her Dutch heritage and culture and through frequent travel she keeps widening her horizons.
+Much of her work was inspired by her Dutch heritage and culture .

 Magazine articles include Patchwork and Quilting, Quilting Arts, Workbox, Quiltwow, Quilt enzo, Patchwork Proffesional and the European magazine Magic Patch.

 Her first book ‘Landscape in Contemporary Quilts’ has been re-printed several times and in August 2009 ‘The Quilted Object’ was launched just in time for the Festival of Quilts.
-Her little book ‘Sketchbooks and Journal Quilts’ and the latest ‘Journal Quilts, Dye and Print’ and a DVD ‘Inspired Lutradur’ are available through this website, with a new 'Collections' published this summer.
+Her series of small books ‘Sketchbooks and Journal Quilts’ , ‘Journal Quilts, Dye and Print’ and 'Collections' are available through this website.